 However, despite Dani’s presence setting everybody on edge, the group eventually try to make the best of it.
 Even they relax into the warmth of the festival’s welcome, everything is still not what it seems to be, either with Dani or the hosts themselves…

 ...
-‘Midsommer’ is the evil equinox you’ve been waiting for.
+‘Midsommar’ is the evil equinox you’ve been waiting for.

 Following on from the seismic impact of ‘Hereditary’, Director Ari Astor returns with a horror mystery that straddles both the old and the new in a ritualistic horror that brims with style and wit.

-With its events foreshadowed through a series of tableau’d tapestries, and a sumptuous score slashing at your sense of alarm, ‘Midsommer’s’ destination never feels in doubt.
-That said, unlike its arguably thematic inspiration (‘The Wicker Man’), ‘Midsommer’ is a real sensorial seduction of its own.
+With its events foreshadowed through a series of tableau’d tapestries, and a sumptuous score slashing at your sense of alarm, ‘Midsommar’s’ destination never feels in doubt.
+That said, unlike its arguably thematic inspiration (‘The Wicker Man’), ‘Midsommar’ is a real sensorial seduction of its own.
 Pulling its characters through a shrinking needle of disbelief, the film, like its story lulls both you and its characters to a complicit sense of obedience.
-You don’t know exactly where ’Midsommer’ is going but you know you can’t look away either.
+You don’t know exactly where ’Midsommar’ is going but you know you can’t look away either.

-The Midsommer festival will be upon you shortly.
+The Midsommar festival will be upon you shortly.
 Prepare to be entranced.0